wu-lee/hencrypt/IMPLEMENTATION-NOTES.md

 - Use local vars in functions
 - Target Bash explicitly
+- Signal errors with a `die` function
+- Use pipefail, errexit options
+- Check the return codes when shell expanding
 - Preassign local when shell expanding
-- Check the return codes when shell expanding
 - Don't double shell-expand
 - Don't use temp files
 - Don't put sensitive data in parameters, pipe in via here-vars instead
-- Use pipefail, errexit options
+- Don't put sensitive data in the environment
 - Don't store binary data in vars, base64-encode it
 - Always use full paths to external commands
 - Quote variables by default, to avoid argument splitting